Herbal & Flower Teas

 5. Pour and drink while warm.
 The same leaves can be re-steeped 1–2 times until the flavour fades.

 This tea is very easy to prepare in batches.
-Bro Niu suggests buying a larger quantity of each ingredient, toasting them all together in a dry pan, letting them cool, and storing the blend in tea-bag sachets for convenient daily use.
+Nourilo suggests buying a larger quantity of each ingredient, toasting them all together in a dry pan, letting them cool, and storing the blend in tea-bag sachets for convenient daily use.
 Pregnant women should not drink this or any herbal tea.
 For those with glaucoma, cassia seed brewed with chrysanthemum is a traditional remedy that may provide some support — but glaucoma is a serious eye condition and must be treated by an ophthalmologist; please see a doctor.